Public Records - Freedom of Information

 There is no initial fee for submitting a request, and the City cannot charge an individual to inspect records unless the public record cannot be inspected without being compiled or converted.
 However, the City can charge a reasonable fee for copying records.
 The City may also charge fees for the time spent searching for, retrieving, compiling, or redacting confidential information from the requested records.

-Maine’s law authorizes the City to charge $15 per hour after the first hour of staff time per request.
+Maine’s law authorizes the City to charge $25 per hour after the first two hours of staff time per request.
 Where conversion of a record is necessary, the agency or official may also charge a fee to cover the actual cost of conversion.
-The City must prepare an estimate of the time and cost required to complete a request, and if the estimate is greater than $30, the City must notify the requester before proceeding.
+The City must prepare an estimate of the time and cost required to complete a request, and if the estimate is greater than $50, the City must notify the requester before proceeding.
 The City may request payment of the costs in advance if the estimated cost exceeds $100 or if the requester has previously failed to pay a fee.